gappeah/ASCL1-Neurogenesis-GABA-Neurons/README.md

 - **Adult Neurogenesis**: Future studies could focus on conducting RNA-Seq analysis on adult human brain samples to compare embryonic and adult neurogenesis.
 - **Slit2 Function**: Further research is needed to clarify the role of Slit2 in axonal guidance and its interaction with ASCL1 in neurogenesis.

----

-This project demonstrates the integration of data engineering techniques for handling large-scale genomic data with advanced data analysis and visualization methods to generate meaningful biological insights.
-The use of various bioinformatics platforms and tools highlights both the technical and analytical skills required for the study of transcriptional regulation in neurogenesis.

 ## Authors

 - [@gappeah](https://github.com/gappeah)